 Tipping in Croatia is nonmandatory.
 It is mostly only done in cafes, bars, and restaurants, but you are welcome to tip in other places too.
 Leave up to 10% of the total amount of your dinner in restaurants, but only if you are satisfied with the service.
 If you are not, you can leave nothing.
-And if you are leaving a tip in Croatia, do that in cash even if you pay with the card.
+And if you are leaving a tip in Croatia, do that in cash, even if you pay with a card.

 Tips for Croatia – What Croatian souvenirs to bring home